 This, combined with effective keyword optimization will inevitably lead to more and more visitors venturing into the site’s content.
 You will unlock an entirely new market of possibilities, while at the same time fueling your original site’s views and SEO impact.

-Bonus: What’s a translation proxy and why it’s suboptimal for SEO?
+Bonus: What’s a translation proxy and why is it suboptimal for SEO?

 A translation proxy is a server that meets your international clients half way.
-It sits on cloud servers, hosted outside of your homepage’s environment and gets loaded on your website whenever it’s requested.
+It sits on cloud servers, hosted outside of your homepage’s environment and gets loaded onto your website whenever it’s requested.
 The problem with it is that it does not, in any way, affect the website’s positioning.
-Being loaded dynamically it can in fact decrease loading times of your sites, and you run the risk of a service provider’s downtime, leaving your site vulnerable to misperformance.
-While it may be a viable option for market research, the only reliable and SEO effective translation strategy would be to keep it simple and just translate it.
+Being loaded dynamically, it can, in fact, decrease loading times of your sites, and you run the risk of a service provider’s downtime, leaving your site vulnerable to misperformance.
+While it may be a viable option for market research, the only reliable and SEO-effective translation strategy would be to keep it simple and just translate it.

 If you want to learn more about how to approach translating your website from a marketer’s perspective, read here: https://www.textunited.com/blog/how-to-translate-websites-apps-and-entire-brands